ArjiJethin/StockPulse/README.md

 <h2>Description📜</h2>
 <p>
-<strong>StockPulse</strong> is a modern, full-stack web application built to track real-time stock market data and visualize analytics for casual investors and developers alike.
+<strong><a href='https://stockpulse-hv4q.onrender.com'>StockPulse</a></strong> is a modern, full-stack web application built to track real-time stock market data and visualize analytics for casual investors and developers alike.
 It combines the power of Spring Boot and Express for backend management, with Alpha Vantage and Finnhub API integrations to deliver live market trends, performance stats, and an interactive UI optimized for all screen sizes.
 </p>

 <h2>Features💡</h2>